 2) Does Azure run on Windows?

 The original host operating system was a fork of the Windows OS called the ‘Red Dog OS’.
 Azure was pioneering functionality important to data centers everywhere.
 Running a fork of an OS is not ideal (in terms of the additional cost and complexity), so the Azure team talked to the Windows team.
-Windows eventually caught up and now runs on Windows.
+Windows eventually caught up and the program now runs on Windows.

 3) What does an Azure stamp look like?

-While no doubt this info may change over time, Mark Russinovich mentioned in an April 2014 Azure Friday session some notes about stamps.
+While no doubt this info may change over time, Mark Russinovich mentioned in an April 2014 Azure Friday session some exciting notes about stamps.
 Each scale unit (stamp) includes 5 nodes that can serve as fabric controllers, with 1 acting as primary.
 This allows 2 hosts to fail and still maintain a quorum.
 There are many stamps in an Azure regional data center.
 This approach offering two very significant advantages.
 First, it makes scale-out very easy.
 Second, it reduces the potential scope of impact of an issue (the “blast radius” as Mr. Russinovich calls it), as in the Leap Day bug back in 2012.

 4) How does Microsoft patch Azure hosts?